 Extreme tiredness, aching joints, a myriad of niggly, unexplained symptoms… could gluten be to blame?
 80% of the 1 in 70 New Zealanders with coeliac disease (an autoimmune condition triggered by ingested gluten) are not aware that they have it.
-This is an alarming statistic when you consider that undiagnosed coeliac disease is associated with a 4xs increase in the risk of death.
+This is an alarming statistic when you consider that undiagnosed coeliac disease is associated with an increased risk of osteoporosis, infertility, certain cancers, and of acquiring other autoimmune diseases such as Type 1 diabetes and autoimmune thyroid disease.
 People with coeliac disease are diagnosed by gastroenterologists in conjunction with GPs.
 If you are one of the many coeliacs without gut symptoms, it is possible that your condition may be missed.
 As well as vomiting, nausea, bloating, constipation and diarrhoea, coeliac disease can cause:

 - Nutrient deficiencies e.g. low iron or B12